 It can be almost impossible to choose where to go, but I’m going to let you into a secret– WHEREVER you go will be AMAZING.
 You’ll be totally enchanted by the beauty and friendliness of Ireland; it’s a fantastic place to visit, whether you’re going for a long weekend, 5 days or a week.

 We’ve put together 7 incredible road trip itinerary ideas to whet your appetite and help you plan your adventure.
 Think of me when you’re sipping your Guinness in a pub and listening to the locals play the heck out of their fiddles (yes, this REALLY happens.
 A lot.)

 The most Famous Ireland Road Trip- Wild Atlantic Way

 Recommended by Grace | Extreme Nomads

 The Wild Atlantic Way is a tourist route that runs the entire length of the west coast of the Republic of Ireland, stretching from Mizen Head, County Cork, in the south to Malin Head, County Donegal, in the north.
-Characterised by a raw and rugged coastline, winding country roads, and myriad suggested stop-offs at some of Western Ireland’s favourite landmarks, the Wild Atlantic Way is one Irish road trip you definitely won’t want to miss.
+Famous for anyone wanting to go motorhoming or campervanning in Ireland, it’s characterised by a raw and rugged coastline, winding country roads, and myriad suggested stop-offs at some of Western Ireland’s favourite landmarks, the Wild Atlantic Way is one Irish road trip you definitely won’t want to miss.

 How long does it take to drive the Wild Atlantic Way?